ualberta-smr/LibCompPlugin/README.md

 2. Open the project `PluginCode` in your IntelliJ IDE

-3. Compile and run the plugin (you will have the option to select a project to open on a new IDE instance where the plugin will be running)
+3. Compile and run as a plugin (you will have the option to select a project to open on a new IDE instance where the plugin will be running)

 ## Publishing a New Version of LibComp: